Sam Landry: College career

 Landry began her collegiate for Louisiana in 2022.
 During her freshman year she appeared in 29 games with 24 starts and posted a 20–3 record, with a 2.76 ERA and 145 strikeouts in 117 1/3 innings.
 She also recorded six complete games and three shutouts with one save.
 She led the team in wins and posted the best winning percentage during conference play.
 Following the season she was named an All-Sun Belt second team selection.

 During her sophomore year in 2023, she appeared in 42 games with 29 starts and posted a 19–6 record, with a 2.74 ERA and 150 strikeouts in 147 2/3 innings.
 She also recorded eight complete games and four shutouts.
 She led the team in wins for the second consecutive year.
 On February 10, 2023, during the first game of the season against Lafayette College, she pitched her first career no-hitter with a career-high 13 strikeouts.
 She was subsequently named Sun Belt Conference Softball Pitcher of the Week.
 Following the season she was again named an All-Sun Belt second team selection.

 During her junior year in 2024, she appeared in 46 games with 28 starts and posted a 24–10 record, with a 2.08 ERA and 165 strikeouts in 194 1/3 innings.
 She also recorded ten complete games and six shutouts.
 During conference play she led all pitchers with 13 wins, and posted an opposing batting average of .179.
 Following the season she was named an All-Sun Belt first team selection.

 On July 13, 2024, Landry transferred to Oklahoma.
 During her senior year in 2025, she appeared in 33 games, with 24 starts, and posted a 23–4 record, with a 1.92 ERA and 170 strikeouts in 167 2/3 innings.
 On February 16, 2025, in a game against Baylor, she pitched her first career perfect game.
 She retired all 15 batters she faced, with eight strikeouts in a five inning run rule victory.
 During conference play she posted an 11–4 record, with 87 strikeouts, four shutouts and three saves.
 Following the season she was named to the All-SEC first team and SEC All-Defensive team.
 She was also named SEC Newcomer of the Year.

 Professional career

 On May 3, 2025, Landry was drafted first overall by the Volts in the 2025 AUSL Draft.
+After being left unprotected by the Volts, on December 1, 2025, she was drafted second overall by the Cascade in the AUSL expansion draft.